g-pasquier/lgtv-nodeserver/README.md

 # Description
-Easy way to control your LG webOS 3 TV (INCLUDING TURNING ON).
+Easy way to control your LG webOS 3 TV.
 After installing run `npm start` and check out `http://localhost:3000` for examples, or check the docs for HTTP requests.
 Can easily serve as a service for any kind of home automation (host on a Rasberry Pi).